 A study initiation meeting may be held for those studies that require a Maestro Care billing calendar and order set, or Beacon build.
 In this meeting, we discuss appropriate billing designations and Maestro Care build needs.
 If a meeting is required, representatives from DOCR’s Start-up and MaestroCare Build teams will meet with study team members to discuss the protocol and identify needs for Maestro Care, including order set/Beacon build and a billing calendar to direct charges and aid with charge review.
 The study initiation meeting also provides a forum to discuss alignment with Duke and national clinical research policy, as well as educational and clinical research services within Duke.
 For more information about our study initiation meetings, please contact us at firstname.lastname@example.org.

-DOCR Training and Communications works to help you improve your clinical research skills and work performance.
-This group is comprised of an experienced staff of instructional designers, website administrators, trainers, and communications professionals.
-We provide instructor-led and eLearning courses, support and management of required training for researchers, website administration, and communications of changes and issues in research.
+DOCR training and communication services are intended to keep clinical research staff informed and provide opportunities to grow clinical research skills.
+The DOCR team has experienced instructional designers, website administrators, trainers, and communications professionals who provide these services.
+We provide instructor-led and eLearning courses, support and management of required training for researchers, website administration, and communications about relevant changes and issues in clinical research.

 - The Research Professionals Network (RPN)

-- Directions to create a Job/Title Picker for hiring clinical research personnel
+- Job/Title Picker for hiring clinical research personnel

-- Onboarding and training for clinical research personnel
+- Training by competency for clinical research personnel

-Free services are provided with support from the Duke CTSA grant [UL1TR002553], an initiative led by the National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health.
+Free services are provided through the Participant and Clinical Interactions Core, which is run by DOCR, with support from the Duke CTSA grant [UL1TR002553], an initiative led by the National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health.
 Please be sure to cite this valuable resource in your publications.